lhbelfanti/overpass-api/README.md

 An example of the needed files was obtained from the [wiktorn/Overpass-API](https://github.com/wiktorn/Overpass-API) repository, but it was modified to be adapted to build and run the [mdd-osm/Overpass-API](https://github.com/mmd-osm/Overpass-API).

+## How to build and run this image

+After running the image the Overpass service is available in `http://localhost/api/interpreter`.

+The following environment variables can be used to customize the setup (some of them are from the wiktorn image, others form the mmd-osm image, and others were custom-made for this repository):

+**Database initialization variables:**
+- `OVERPASS_PLANET_URL` - The url of a planet file.
+[There are many mirrors](https://wiki.openstreetmap.org/wiki/Planet.osm) where you can download them. (e.g. http://download.openstreetmap.fr/extracts/south-america/argentina-latest.osm.pbf)
+- `OVERPASS_DIFF_URL` - The url to a diff directory for updating the instance (e.g. http://download.openstreetmap.fr/replication/south-america/argentina/minute/).
+If this variable is not set, the database won't be updated anytime, nor even during the initialization of the Overpass service, nor after the initialization process is completed.
+If this variable is not set, it doesn't matter what value the OVERPASS_UPDATES_ENABLED has, it will be always `false`.
+- `OVERPASS_UPDATES_ENABLED` - Set it to `true` if you want the database to be updated AFTER the initialization process is completed.
+It is `false` by default.
+- `OVERPASS_UPDATE_SLEEP` - Integer, the delay between updates (seconds).

+**Queries variables:**
+- `OVERPASS_RATE_LIMIT` - Set the maximum allowed number of concurrent accesses from a single IP address.
+It is `-1` by default, which means "no rate limit".
+- `OVERPASS_SPACE` - Set the memory limit for the total of all running processes.
+It should be defined in bytes.
+By default `12ll*1024*1024*1024` ~ 12gb.
+- `OVERPASS_TIME` - Set the time unit limit for the total of all running processes.
+It should be defined in bytes.
+By default `256*1024` ~ 256kb.
+- `OVERPASS_MAX_TIMEOUT` - Set the maximum timeout for queries.
+Global override.
+The sentence `[timeout:...]` of a query.
+- `OVERPASS_MAX_ELEMENT_LIMIT` - Set the maximum size permitted for a query.
+Global override.
+The sentence `[maxsize:...]` of a query.

+**FastCGI variables:**
+- `OVERPASS_FCGI_MAX_REQUESTS` - Number of FastCGI requests before interpreter process is being terminated (when idle).
+- `OVERPASS_FCGI_MAX_ELAPSED_TIME`: Maximum time after which FastCGI process is being terminated (when idle).
+- `OVERPASS_MAX_SPACE_LIMIT` - Maximum size of a FastCGI process's virtual memory (address space), in bytes.
+Default value: 2^33 (=8 GiB); memory will be unlimited when the parameter value is set to 0.

+**General variables:**
+- `OVERPASS_REGEXP_ENGINE` - Default regexp engine to use if none is specified in Overpass QL settings.
+Possible values include: POSIX, ICU, PCRE and PCREJIT.
+PCREJIT is recommended for best performance.
+- `OVERPASS_LOG_LEVEL` - Define transactions.log log level.
+Available levels: 0 (error), 1 (warn), 2 (info), 3 (debug, default value), 4 (trace).
+- `OVERPASS_SHARED_NAME_SUFFIX` - Define /dev/shm/osm3s*... shared memory file suffix, allowing multiple parallel Overpass instances on one system.
+- `OVERPASS_HEALTHCHECK` - Shell commands to execute to verify that image is healthy. `exit 1` in case of failures, `exit 0` when container is healthy.
+Default healthcheck queries overpass and verifies that there is response returned.

+⚠️ Disclaimers:
+- This image is mainly created to work for countries.
+It was specifically tested with the Argentina's map, and it was never meant to be tested with the complete world map.
+Anyway, you can try using the world map.
+- The image that is built from this repository, doesn't support the `clone` mode of Overpass.
+It means that each time the service is run in a new computer, the map, provided by parameter, is downloaded and the latest updates are applied to it.
+- The image doesn't support downloading maps from a mirror that requires login.
+- The compression mode of the Overpass database in this image, is `gz`.

 ---
 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)